Keto Chocolate Chia Pudding (Vegan and Sugar-Free)

 Can You Make Warm Chia Pudding?

-If you prefer to serve your chia pudding warm (I've never had it this way, but yes it's a thing), simply transfer the mixture to a saucepan and heat on medium-low heat until the desired temperature is reached.
+If you prefer to serve your chia pudding warm, simply transfer the mixture to a saucepan and heat on medium-low heat until the desired temperature is reached.
 Just be sure to stir to avoid overheating since it's a thick mixture that's likely to burn.
-You may need to add a splash of your preferred milk if it becomes too thick.
+You may need to add a splash of your preferred milk if it's too thick.

 chocolate chia pudding in glass jar